gulpjs/glob-stream/README.md

 ##### other

-Any glob-related options are documented in [node-glob][node-glob-url].
-Those options are forwarded verbatim, with the exception of `root` and `ignore`. `root` is pre-resolved and `ignore` is joined with all negative globs.
+Any glob-related options are documented in [picomatch][picomatch-options-url].

 #### Globbing & Negation